ulranh/sapnwrfc_exporter/README.md

 A SAP user is necessary for every SAP system with read access for all affected remote function modules.

 #### Configfile
 The next necessary piece is a [toml](https://github.com/toml-lang/toml) configuration file where the encrypted passwords, the system- and metric-information are stored.
-The expected default name is sapnwrfc_exporter.toml and the expected default location of this file is the home directory of the user.
+The expected default name is .sapnwrfc_exporter.toml and the expected default location of this file is the home directory of the user.
 The flag -config can be used to assign other locations or names.

-The file contains a Systems- and/or a TableMetrics- and/or a StructureMetrics- and/or a FieldMetrics- slice:
+The file contains a Systems- and a Metrics-slice.
+After version v0.2 the metric format in the toml file has changed.
+Instead of aTableMetrics-  and/or StructureMetrics- and/or FieldMetrics- slice, now there is only one Metrics slice where each element has the same basic fields and one additional table-, structure- or field-information struct as a sub-struct:

 ```
 # user/password logon